 Here’s an example of a quiz question.
-When you answer it you get the detailed information about the ITTOs.
 Don’t look at my score!
 I promise that in real life I’m better at stakeholder management than that.

 I’m not a massive fan of flashcards although I know they work for some people.
 Personally I prefer to write out my own as the process of creating them helps me remember them.